stevenschwenke/SoftwareEngineeringCourse/README.md

 ## Meta: About the workshop
 This is a Software Engineering course for students of computer science, level beginners to intermediate (3rd semester).

-### Requirements
-- understanding written and spoken english language
-- being able to read Java code (you don't need to be an expert, just know the basics)

-### Goals
-- getting an overview about what modern software development is
-- getting to know current methods, tools and processes that are used in today's industry
-- getting a feeling what it means to be a software craftsman (maybe even deciding if you want to become one or not)

-### What this course is NOT about
-- becoming an expert in a specific programming language, although there will be sessions that have a lot of code
-- deep-dive into theoretical scientific computer science, it's more about the everyday work as an engineer

 ### Current status
 I plan to use the material provided in this repository for the software engineering course summer term 2018 at advanced technical college Ostfalia in Wolfenbüttel, Germany.
 I expect this repository to gain more and more content right until the start of the course in march 2018.